Application and Selection

 Students may appeal for reinstatement consideration mid-year.

-Do I have to be a full-time student to remain eligible for the G. Wayne Clough Georgia Tech Promise Program?
+Do I have to be a full-time student to remain eligible for Tech Promise?

 Yes.
 Full-time enrollment is defined as at least 12 credit hours of attempted course work for credit toward the recipient's first undergraduate degree.

-Are G. Wayne Clough Georgia Tech Promise Program recipients required to participate in the Federal Work Study Program?
+Are Tech Promise Program recipients required to participate in the Federal Work Study Program?

 What expenses will the program cover?

-Awards from the G. Wayne Clough Georgia Tech Promise Program will be combined with other scholarships, grants, and a Federal Work Study job opportunity to meet the student's financial need associated with the cost of full-time resident tuition, mandatory fees, an allowance for books, standard housing, personal expenses, and meal plan.
+Awards from Tech Promise will be combined with any other outside scholarships, grants, and a Federal Work Study job opportunity to meet the student's financial need associated with the cost of full-time resident tuition, mandatory fees, an allowance for books, standard housing, personal expenses, and meal plan.

 Who do I contact for more information?